sg-s/xolotl/README.md

 ## Benchmarks

+These benchmarks were computed from within MATLAB, running the simulation at a time resolution of `50 us`.
+Speed is reported in multiples of real-time performance (so 10X = 10 seconds of simulation takes 1 s of real time).

 | Model          | Paper reference | Hardware  | OS | Speed |
 | -------          | ------- | ----------- | ------ | -- |